MENU

 3. Limited Material Compatibility: Although fiber lasers are excellent for metalworking, achieving desired results with some materials (e.g., certain plastics and organic materials) can be challenging.
 This can limit their application areas.

 4. Power Density Limitations: While the high energy density of fiber lasers is an advantage in some applications, it can cause material damage or undesired outcomes in others.
-This is particularly important when working with very thin or delicate materials.

 Comparison of Fiber Lasers with Other Laser Types